jaenib/setseeker/README.md

 # setup

-execute setup.sh from command line as: <code> chmod +x setup.sh </code> and <code> ./setup.sh </code>
+execute setup.sh from command line:

+<code> chmod +x setup.sh </code> then <code> ./setup.sh </code>

+what it does:

+&nbsp; - creates a new virtual environment with a fresh python installation that is independent from the main environment

+&nbsp; - installs all required python modules there

+<br>you need to activate that virtual environment with

+<br><code> source shaz_venv/bin/activate  </code>

+<br>before running

+&nbsp; - creates the folders

-there is a skippable prompt to enter your soulseek credentials
+&nbsp; - there is prompt to enter your soulseek credentials so it can store them encrypted, so the main module can later use them to access soulseek

+this step is skippable and you can store them later or enter them every time.